knsdev/iolite/README.md

 # iolite

-**iolite** is a simple and lightweight 3D game engine written in C++ with OpenGL.
+A simple and lightweight 3D game engine written in C++ with OpenGL.
 It includes a basic terrain editor, allowing you to create and modify 3D landscapes.

 ## Features